tezos/tezos/docs/protocols/003_PsddFKi3.rst

 By default:
 ::
-   minimal_fees = ꜩ0.000 1
+   minimal_fees = 0.0001 ꜩ (100 µꜩ)
-   minimal_nanotez_per_gas_unit = ꜩ0.000 000 1
+   minimal_nanotez_per_gas_unit = 100 nꜩ/gu (0.0000001 ꜩ/gu)
-   minimal_nanotez_per_byte = ꜩ0.000 001
+   minimal_nanotez_per_byte = 1000 nꜩ/B (0.000001 ꜩ/B)

-For instance, a single transaction to an existing tz1 will require `ꜩ0.001 273` to be included.
+For instance, a single transaction to an existing implict address will require a transaction fee of at least `0.001273 ꜩ` to be included by bakers who choose to follow the default settings.

-These settings may be changed by giving the options when starting a baker (``--minimal-fees <amount in tez>``, ``--minimal-nanotez-per-gas-unit <amount in nanotez>``, ``--minimal-nanotez-per-byte <amount in nanotez>``).
+These settings may be changed by passing the following flags to the baker (``--minimal-fees <amount in tez>``, ``--minimal-nanotez-per-gas-unit <amount in nanotez>``, ``--minimal-nanotez-per-byte <amount in nanotez>``).
-Note that most bakers, such as the tezos foundation's ones, may use the default options and sending operations that does not respect the default limits are not expected to be included in blocks.

-These changes are especially important to delegates for rewards distribution.
-The safest way to send rewards is now to include the corresponding fees.
+Delegates distributing rewards should be aware of these thresholds for their transactions to be succesfully included.

 Node
 ~~~~

-The node now filters operations following the same principles as
+The node also filters operations following the same principles as
 above.
-If an operation doesn't have enough fees to cover the above
+If an operation does not carry sufficient fees, a node
-formula with the default values it is rejected and not included in the
+following the default setting will not include it in its mempool.
 mempool.
 Hence an operation without fee won't even propagate through
 the network.
-The constant might be changed with the following RPC
+The constant can be changed with the following RPC
 call:

 ::

    ./tezos-client rpc post /chains/main/mempool/filter with '{ "minimal_fees": "0", "minimal_nanotez_per_gas_unit": "0", "minimal_nanotez_per_byte": "0" }'

-The constants used by the node and the baker are not necessarily equal.
+The constants used by the node and the baker do not need to be equal,
-Still, the node needs to be less restrictive than the baker, otherwise
+but the node needs to be less restrictive than the baker, otherwise
 the baker won't even see the operations.

 An injection node (i.e. a specific node targeted by wallet for
 injection operation) might deactivate the filter (by using the
-previous RPC call), in order to accept any operation and give them a
+previous RPC call) in order to accept any operation and give them a
 chance to be propagated to a baker that is willing to accept fee-less
 operations.